 The Independent Schools Gymnastics Association (I.S.G.A.) is the premier national association for competitive floor and vault gymnastics in independent schools.
 Its competitions and events are open to girls and boys at fee paying independent schools which may or may not be affiliated to a schools’ association.
 It has a detailed Constitution approved by the member schools.

-Until recently the organisation was known as GISGA, whose origins go back to 1979, since when it has run competitions for girls.
+Until 2015 the organisation was known as GISGA, whose origins go back to 1979, since when it has run competitions for girls.
 It now organises boys’ championships too and so changed its name to I.S.G.A. dropping the first ‘G’.
 It is known as I.S.G.A. and not ‘ISGA’.

 The ethos of the association is to encompass all independent schools, whether large or small, and our competitions and rules are designed with this in mind.
 Our largest school is over 2000 pupils and the smallest below 100.
 Six age groups cater for the girls and three age groups for the boys.
 Many of the teachers and coaches have been involved for a number of years.
 Whilst our national championships are taken very seriously by all the teams and officials, we also endeavour to make it an educational experience for all involved.
 It is important to I.S.G.A. that competitions are conducted in a spirit of encouragement and friendship.

 What I.S.G.A Does